 HealthRight is a key partner in the effort to stop the spread of HIV/AIDS in Vietnam and ensure those infected have access to care and protection from discrimination.
 The Partnership Framework was signed at the Smile of the Sun Center, a community center established by HealthRight, the Ha Noi Women’s Union, Bright Futures Network, and Ngoc Lam Pagoda, which serves as a model for providing support and advocacy services for children and families living with HIV.

-Currently, HealthRight International is working to build the capacity of it’s local partner, the Research and Training Centre for Community Development (RTCCD), to develop an effective nation-wide response to the urgent need to strengthen child protection systems at national and sub-national levels that prevent, protect and respond to all forms of violence, exploitation and abuse against children and provide the comprehensive child welfare system required.
-The response has been informed by a comprehensive desk review (including local surveys) undertaken jointly by HealthRight and RTCCD, which identified substantial gaps in social work education, particularly in the areas of child protection, mental health and family preservation.
-In response to all this, Vietnam has taken steps towards the establishment of social work as a professional activity over the last decade.
-Despite this, social work is still viewed by many, including policy-makers, as a set of activities that can be provided by any person or organization if they have the interests, time and money.
+Currently, HealthRight International is working to build the capacity of its local partner, the Research and Training Centre for Community Development (RTCCD), to develop an effective response to the urgent need to strengthen comprehensive child protection systems at national and sub-national levels that prevent, protect and respond to all forms of violence, exploitation and abuse against children.
+Social work is still viewed by many, including many policymakers, as a set of activities that can be provided by any person or organization if they have the interests, time and money.
+With support from HealthRight and our local partners, over the last decade, Vietnam has taken steps towards the establishment of social work as a professional activity.
+This response has been informed by a comprehensive desk review (including local surveys) undertaken jointly by HealthRight and RTCCD, which identified substantial gaps in social work education, particularly in the areas of child protection, mental health and family preservation.

-HealthRight’s work has been recognized nationally.
-Guidelines for care and rehabilitation for people with mental disorders at the Social Protection Centers developed by HealthRight’s work endorsed as a national directive in a recent decision of the Ministry of Labor, Invalids and Social Affairs (MOLISA).
-HealthRight/RTCCD’s training materials have been disseminated to governmental officials, health and welfare professional as well as ULSA academic staff.
+HealthRight’s work in this area has been recognized nationally.
+Guidelines for care and rehabilitation for people with mental disorders, developed by HealthRight and our partners, have been endorsed as a national directive in a recent decision of the Ministry of Labor, Invalids and Social Affairs (MOLISA).
+HealthRight/RTCCD’s training materials have been disseminated to governmental officials, health and welfare professional as well as University of Labour and Social Affairs (ULSA) academic staff.